Grime Doesn’t Pay

 ‘Right, I see, interesting,’ said Flush.
 ‘And how exactly will you get your revenge, if you don’t mind me asking?’

 The creature looked Flush straight in the eyes and its face contorted in an attempt to portray a sinister grin.

 ‘They threw me down here when their experiment failed.
-But I have been gathering scientists to construct this machine,’ he said, pointing to the large machine in the middle of the room.
+But I have been gathering people to construct this machine,’ he said, pointing to the large machine in the middle of the room.

-‘Oh yes, that’s a lovely bit of kit,’ said Flush.
+‘Oh yes, that’s a lovely bit of kit that,’ said Flush.

 ‘Very nice,’ added Suds.
 ‘But what does it do?’

 ‘You will see soon enough.
 That is if you don’t drown with the rest of the city.’

 ‘Oh dear,’ said Flush.

 ‘Now silence, I must continue my work,’ he said and sprayed something in their eyes which made them suddenly very drowsy.

 * * *